bionic (8) ap.8mh.gz

 DESCRIPTION

-ap is a program that parses addresses according to the ARPA Internet standard.
-It also
+Ap is a program that parses addresses according to the ARPA Internet standard.
+It also understands many

-understands many non-standard formats.
-It is useful for seeing how nmh will interpret an
+non-standard formats.
+It is useful for seeing how mmh will interpret an address.

-out in the official RFC 822 format.
-Hence, it is usually best to enclose each argument in
+official 822-format.
+Hence, it is usually best to enclose each argument in double-quotes for the shell.

 In addition to the standard escapes, ap also recognizes the following additional escape: